mcb-silverlining/blog/content/posts/cesm2.md

 +++
-title = 'How to Instal and Run CESM2 in the cloud with AWS' date = 2024-01-05T17:44:22-08:00 draft = false
+title = 'How to Install and Run CESM2 in the cloud with AWS' date = 2024-01-05T17:44:22-08:00 draft = false
 +++